 Babies, like adults, need a good environment for sleep.
 A good sleep environment is quiet, dark and cool.
 You should use no more than a dim nightlight in your child's room.
 Your baby should sleep in a silent room or a room with quiet, white noise like a fan or sound machine that is no louder than the sound of a shower running.

-If you have checked for all the above problems, but your baby is still awake and fussy, you should talk to your child's pediatrician.
+If you have checked for all the above problems, but your baby is still struggling with sleep, you should talk to your child's pediatrician.
 Your baby might be experiencing problems like acid reflux that is keeping them awake.